diemnguyen944/test_repo/docs/corporate-mpass-front-end-spec.md

 #### Wireframe: Policy Management Main Page

 -   **Purpose**: A unified interface to manage all company-wide, group, and individual policies.
+Each level includes its own contextual change history.
 -   **Layout**: A tabbed interface to separate the three levels of the policy hierarchy.

 ```